arm/mlia/README.md

 ## **optimization** (opt)

-This sub-command applies optimizations to the model and shows the performance improvements compared to the original unoptimized model.
+This sub-command applies optimizations to a Keras model (.h5 or SavedModel) and shows the performance improvements compared to the original unoptimized model.

 There are currently two optimization techniques available to apply: